Tommies Tipple at English Country Pub – at Madras

-One of the most interesting sowings of the English pub on foreign turf was in British India in late 1945.
-Surprising too, because after all, India was well-ploughed territory for beer houses.
+Not the least interesting sowing of the English pub on foreign soil was in British India, in late 1945.

-The British had established breweries since the mid-1800s which finally took a large part of the market from UK imports.
-Army consumption dominated with the rest civilian, mostly European in that period.
+The British had established breweries in India since the mid-1800s which finally took a large share of the market from British and other imports.
+British Army consumption dominated the business, with some civilian patronage, mostly European, during the Raj.

 And outside the canteens?
-Clubs, hotels, dance halls, and what were called taverns.
+There were clubs, hotels, dance halls, and what were called taverns.
 Taverns, vs. say the palm toddy bar, were mostly the preserve of Europeans.
-These varied, as everything, in gradation.
-All the major cities harboured them.
+These establishments varied in gradation.
+All the major Indian cities harboured them.

 The lower end were sometimes called punch-houses, but the term drops out after about 1850, by my survey.

-A full-length book memorialized these taverns, sometimes called loosely hotels, see Major H. Hobb’s John Barleycorn Bahadur: Old Time Taverns in India (1944).*
+A full-length book memorialized these taverns, sometimes loosely called hotels (similarly in Australia), Major H. Hobb’s John Barleycorn Bahadur: Old Time Taverns in India (1944).*

-Still, in 1945 something special visited the India pub scene, as reported in Hull’s The Daily Mail, November 7, 1945 (via British Newspaper Archive):
+Still, in 1945 something special supplemented this pub scene as reported in The Daily Mail, Hull, UK, November 7, 1945 (via British Newspaper Archive):

 ENGLISH PUB FOR TROOPS IN INDIA.

 Hundreds of British troops at Avadi, near Madras, India, stream every evening into the first public-house ever built on Indian soil.
 It is a complete replica of an English country pub—thatched roof, half-timbering and heavy oak doors.